Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Playing the value game

 RAM / storage | 2GB / 32GB | 2GB / 32GB |

-The Samsung Galaxy Watch 8 is expected to keep the 40-hour battery life estimate we've seen on prior models, so it won't compete with the OnePlus Watch 3 any more than current watches can.
-A leak confirmed the Galaxy Watch 8's battery specifications in regulatory filings, and they're basically unchanged compared to the current Galaxy Watch 7.
+The Samsung Galaxy Watch 8 keeps the 40-hour battery life estimate we've seen on prior models, so it won't compete with the OnePlus Watch 3 any more than current watches can.
+Battery capacity of the 40mm model has been bumped up slightly to 325mAh, but the 44mm model has the same 325mAh capacity as the Watch 7.

 Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Software

-The Samsung Galaxy Watch 8 will likely launch with a software advantage, at least for a short time.
-It's expected to launch with Wear OS 6, the upcoming version of Wear OS with Gemini integration and efficiency improvements.
+The Samsung Galaxy Watch 8 launches with a software advantage, at least for a short time.
+It ships with Wear OS 6, the latest version of Wear OS with Gemini integration and efficiency improvements.
 Some smartwatch models will get a 10% bump in battery life simply by upgrading to Wear OS 6, according to Google.
-The Galaxy Watch 8 could conceivably offer longer battery life without a hardware upgrade as a result.
+The Galaxy Watch 8 should conceivably offer longer battery life than the Watch 7, but I don't see it beating the OnePlus Watch 3.

 The OnePlus Watch 3 runs Wear OS 5, but could get all these upgrades with a later upgrade to Wear OS 6.
 Its use of Wear OS 5 and RTOS guarantees that the Watch 3 will have better battery life than the Galaxy Watch 8, regardless of Wear OS 6 improvements.
-The Watch 3 could get better with future upgrades, too.
+The OnePlus Watch 3 could get even better battery life with future upgrades.

-Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Worth waiting for?
+Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Worth the premium?

 A big redesign

 While the Samsung Galaxy Watch 8 won't beat the OnePlus Watch 3 in battery life or size, it does have a few tricks up its sleeve.
-A more robust health and fitness suite, plus multiple size and color options, are a few reasons why you might want to wait for the Galaxy Watch 8.
+A more robust health and fitness suite, plus options for LTE, are a few reasons why you might want to pay a premium for the Galaxy Watch 8.

 Best for battery life